 - Delivered in time for people to plan to attend

-Statistically, people need to hear about something 3-7 times before they respond.
-With the typical church goer only attending 2-3 times a month we need to maximize the number of times we announce opportunities.
+Statistically, people need to hear about something three to seven times before they respond.
+With the typical churchgoer only attending two to three times a month we need to maximize the number of times we announce opportunities.

 Don’t just share the when, where, how of your event.
 Take time to let people know how participating will affect their lives.
 If they come, how will they be impacted?